The Ledge

 FIANCEE

-...You know how easily things spiral if you just have caffeine all day.
-Especially with everything going on in the world and us on our phones all the time....
+...You know how easily you can spiral if you just have caffeine all day.
+Especially with us being on our phones all the time and everything going on....

 MAN 2